rgknow/NanoBot/README.md

 **Peak Performance, Zero Distractions**

-Get the full LobeChat experience without browser limitations—comprehensive, focused, and always ready to go.
-Our desktop application provides a dedicated environment for your AI interactions, ensuring optimal performance and minimal distractions.
+Get the full NanoBot educational experience without browser limitations—comprehensive, focused, and always safe for learning.
+Our desktop application provides a dedicated environment for educational AI interactions, ensuring optimal performance and minimal distractions for focused learning.

 Experience faster response times, better resource management, and a more stable connection to your AI assistant.
 The desktop app is designed for users who demand the best performance from their AI tools.